jorgeluiztaioque/arduino-web-relay/README.md

-A simple software to enable or disable cheap in arduino using webbrowser.
+A simple software to enable or disable relay in arduino using webbrowser.

 Jorge Luiz Taioque